DeathSinger4221/Deaths-McBe-Packs/TP Items.md

   | `tpi.spawn` | Teleports you to the location that has been set as the "Spawn" by world operators using an entity marker |
   | `tpi.games` | Teleports you to the location that is used for MiniGames, set by world operators using an entity marker |

+  Commands have a cooldown of 3 seconds by default.
+Can change that in the Config File

 # Marking down "Spawn" and MineGames location
   | Marker | How to place marker |
   | :---: | :---: |